 I have been coming out to Arnolds Loop on Silver Zone Pass in Nevada since Western Pacific days in about 1980.
 It is without a doubt my favorite railroad photo location.
 Ever since Amtrak began running it’s California Zephyr this way instead of taking the ex SP route across the Great Salt Lake I have wanted to someday catch #5 or #6 rounding the Loop in daylight.
 This is much harder to accomplish than it sounds, as both #5 and #6 pass around the Loop between about 12:30 and 2:30 AM in darkness if they are on time.
 They have to be many hours late to do so in daylight depending on the time of year.
 Nevertheless, I diligently watch Amtrak’s Track-a-Train site and also the weather forecast for eastern Nevada.
-I also need at least an 8 hour heads-up to drive the 300 miles from my home over to eastern Nevada and very importantly I also need an OK from my War Department.
+I also need at least an 8 hour heads-up to drive the 300 miles from my home in eastern Utah over to eastern Nevada and very importantly I also need an OK from my War Department.
 Well, last night everything fell into place, as #5 was running nearly 12 hours late at Denver.
 That would put it on Silver Zone Pass in early afternoon.
 Off I went and arrived at Wendover at the eastern base of the pass around 8AM.
 I found my photo location and was prepared to sit on the mountainside all day if need be, but Amtrak #5 arrived at 2PM in great light.
 Mission accomplished!